Solar IntelliShock® 120 Energizer & Kit

 - When the energizer is not being used, store the unit indoors at room temperature and out of the sun.
 Do not let the energizer sit in the sun for an extended period when it is turned OFF as this could damage the battery.

 - When not in use, ensure the battery stays above 40% charged.
 Lead acid batteries don’t work well when they’re left discharged, or at a low charge, for long periods of time.
-Periodically recharge the battery in the sun or with the included 110V charging unit.
+Periodically recharge the battery in the sun or with the included 110V charging adapter.
 Stop charging when the battery indicator light flashes GREEN.
 Do not overcharge the battery.

 30-day warranty for all batteries.